 That said, once you negotiate the first mile or so (traveling either south or north of the Carson Pass parking area), the trails will only be as technical as you want them to be.
 After those initial climbs, the terrain opens up and you can pick whatever line you want to cross-country ski.

-Kirkwood Ski Resort, further west on SR 88, has a cross-country ski area (trail pass required, dogs only on designated trails) and rental/retail shop.
-The cross-country ski area boasts 80km of groomed trails (in optimal winter conditions) and features easy to advanced routes along their trail system.
+Kirkwood Ski Resort, further west on SR 88, has a cross-country ski area (trail pass required, dogs allowed on designated trails), and rental/retail shop.
+The cross-country ski area boasts approximately 50km of groomed trails (in optimal winter conditions) and features easy to advanced routes along their trail system.

 Cross-Country Skiing Explained Articles and Videos